 The EITI's Civil Society Protocol "sets out the questions the EITI Board ... and Validators should consider in assessing whether the provisions pertaining to civil society participation (1.3) have been met".
 It is meant to ensure that civil society is able to participate actively in the EITI "to ensure that the transparency created by the EITI leads to greater accountability."
 The existence of the Protocol is predicated on the understanding that "the participation of civil society is fundamental to achieving the objectives of EITI, including Principle 4 which states that 'public understanding of government revenues and expenditure over time could help public debate and inform choice of appropriate and realistic options for sustainable development".
-35 The question is whether said participation must also be present in the MSG when there https://eiti.org/mainstreaming.
+The question is whether said participation must also be present in the MSG when there is no question of its existence in the broader society.
+The Secretariat's understanding is that this is not the case; rather, the aim of Requirement 1.3 is to ensure that a minimum of space is available for civil society to participate in the public debate where it is otherwise lacking in society and to expand that space over time.
+To the extent that Norway serves as an example of how the public and its representatives can contribute actively and effectively to the good governance of the sector through a democratic process, https://eiti.org/mainstreaming.